jake-knerr/js-style-guide/README.md

   - Data functions are the gateway to the persistence layer.
 All SQL/DB code is in these functions.
   - Prefer the following top-down order for exported functions: `read, create, update, delete`.
   - Data entities' shapes are defined here.
 E.G. `UserEntity`, `CarEntity`, `CustomerEntity`.
-    - Only use the "entity" postfix if the data is mapped to a database schema.
-    - Add `Entity` to the end of the type name.
 - `/lib` - Third-party libraries that are not available on npm.
 - `/logs`
 - `/public` - Publicly available static assets.